MatthijsKamstra/haxejs/intro.md

 * Developers who have tried CoffeeScript and TypeScript.
 * JavaScript developers who write more then a half a dozen classes.
 * Flash-developers looking for an AS3 replacement
-* Flash-developers starting with JS and trying to compete with plain JS-developers
+* Flash-developers starting with JS and trying to compete with JS-developers
 * Freelance developers working with JS
 * Small developers teams working on big projects